Riyadh-kh/Modbus_Py/README.md

 # Modbus_py

-* This code is created to run on any machine, only requries to update the serial port
+* This code is only requries to update the serial port

 * Please run the code from WriteModbus.py the code runs concurrently